bekk/bekk-christmas/post/elm/utkast-lord-of-the-pipes.md

     List.sum <| List.map square <| List.range 1 n
 ```

 This is closer to how one would write in a language that uses parens for function calls.
-Though it leads to long lines or confusion if broken up onto separate lines.
+However, it leads to long lines or confusion if broken up onto separate lines.
 My personal rules of thumb are:

-1 Expressing things vertically with |>
+1. Try to express things vertically with |>

-2 Dont mix |> and <| in the same expression
+2. Dont mix |> and <| in the same expression

-3 Use a single <| in an expression to avoid parens
+3. Use a single <| in an expression to avoid parens

 Of these, number 3 deserves additional examples.
+Here we

 ```elm
 nFirstSum : SumType -> Int -> Int